kostja/doc/doc/1.7/book/box/vinyl.rst

 * Zero-Configuration (Tuned by default)
 * Implemented as a small library **written in C** with zero dependencies
 * BSD Licensed
-* Zstandard comression for all data files
+* Zstandard compression for all data files

 It is appropriate for databases that cannot fit in memory, where access via secondary keys is not required.